dwyl/who/README.md

 [github.com/settings/tokens](https://github.com/settings/tokens)

 Click on the **`Generate new token`** button.
-Name it something memorable
+Name it something memorable.
-once you've created the token, copy it to your clipboard for the next step.
+Once you've created the token, copy it to your clipboard for the next step.

 ### Add your `GitHub` token to the `.env` file